libor-m/ngs-course/07-gtools.rst

 	5. use R to obtain 99th percentile and use it to obtain a set of candidate genomic regions
 	6. use bedtools intersect to get a list of candidate genes

+Extract genotype data for European mouse individuals and filter out variants having more than one missing genotype and minor allele frequency 0.2

 .. code-block:: bash

 	vcftools --gzvcf popdata_mda.vcf.gz \